What is ChatHealth?

 You can confidentially ask a nurse for help or advice via text about a range of issues including:

 - emotional health

 - sexual health

-They can also make an appointment with their school nurse.
+You can also make an appointment with a school nurse by texting us too!

 ChatHealth is supported by the Children and Young People’s Health Partnership (CYPHP) which brings together organisations and families in Lambeth and Southwark to improve everyday healthcare for local children and young people.

 Confidentiality for young people

 We will not inform your parents, teachers or anyone else if you contact the school nurse except in rare circumstances.
 We might inform someone if we are concerned about your safety or someone else's, but we will try to speak to you first.

 Your messages are stored and can be seen by other healthcare staff who follow the same confidentiality rules and they are kept as part of your health record.

 We aim to reply to you in most cases within 24 hours and you should get an immediate bounce-back to confirm we received your text.
 If you text between Friday after 5pm and Sunday or on a bank holiday we will not see your message until the next time we are back at work.
 This means if you need help before you hear back from us, contact a member of school staff, a parent or carer or your doctor.
 If it is an emergency call 999 or go to the emergency department (A&E).